vertica/Machine-Learning-Examples/TensorFlow/README.md

 ```

 ### Training a multi-input TF 2 model
 Some tasks require a model which can accept multiple inputs which cannot be grouped into a single Tensor.
 While this is a toy example, it illustrates how to train and freeze a multi-input model.
 Follow the instructions in the section above, with the following exceptions:

-- In step 2, substitute `train_multi_input_model` instead of `train_simple_model.py`.
+- In step 2, substitute `train_multi_input_model.py` instead of `train_simple_model.py`.
 - In step 3, substitute the `multi_input_model` directory instead of `simple_model`.
 - Steps 4 - 7 remain unchanged.
 - In step 8, run this SQL statement instead: